nblagoev/Gmail.ps/README.md

 ## Installation

-You can install it easily using chocolatey:
+If you have [PsGet](http://psget.net/) installed you can simply execute:

-    cinst Gmail.ps
+    Install-Module Gmail.ps

 Or install it manually: